dd9jn/rfc4880bis/rfc4880bis.md

 # Security Considerations

-  - As with any technology involving cryptography, you should check the current literature to determine if any algorithms used here have been found to be vulnerable to attack.
+  - As with any technology involving cryptography, you should check the current literature to determine if any algorithms used here have been found to be vulnerable to attack or have been found to be too weak.

   - This specification uses Public-Key Cryptography technologies.
 It is assumed that the private key portion of a public-private key pair is